t0-git/all_in_one_place/Web/Login_form_bypass.md

 Find payloads in this fabulous cheat sheet : https://portswigger.net/web-security/sql-injection/cheat-sheet

+---

+## MySQL bypass login form

+- By default, MySQLL will perform a case insensitive comparison, so admin Admin and AdMin are the same account.
+When a user is created, the comparison could be done programatically, but when you try to login, the comparison is done by the database.
+Try to create AdMin !
+- Another test: mysql ignores traling space (admin[space])

+---

 ## SQLMap (USE AT YOUR OWN RISK !)

 - Intercept your request with burpsuite and then run sqlmap on it : ```sqlmap -level=5 -risk=3 -p username -r \<yourfile\>```